-A gambling addiction rehab program can give you the space away from triggers and the 24/7 professional care needed to properly address your addiction.
+A gambling addiction rehab program can give you space away from triggers and the 24/7 professional care needed to properly address your addiction.
 Gambling rehab is especially critical when the problem is compounded by substance abuse or other mental health disorders.

 Addiction treatment also helps you develop healthy coping tools you can apply to everyday life, which are critical to recovery.
 These may include meditation, yoga, fitness, journaling, spiritual practices and expressive therapies like art and music activities.
 You’ll also be introduced to support groups like Gamblers Anonymous.
 A network of peers sharing similar struggles can provide ongoing, invaluable support in recovery.

 The Ranch mental health and addiction treatment center offers the specialized care you need to recover.
 We have a comprehensive substance abuse program and an onsite certified compulsive gambling counselor with almost three decades of experience helping those with gambling addictions and substance abuse.
 Call us today for a free, confidential consultation.